Hints, tips and tricks for making Peppa Pig World magical for your little piggies.

 If you have a small child, chances are that they are a fan of Peppa Pig.
 Like most small children, my lot are obsessed.
 Naturally, they were desperate to go to Peppa Pig World.

-Our first trip was ok, the children enjoyed it, but we really didn’t maximise our day.
+Our first trip in 2015 was nice, the children enjoyed it, but we really didn’t maximise our day.
 We didn’t manage all of the rides and I left thinking that we could have had more value for money had we planned it better.
-Since that first trip, back in 2015, we have been back quite a few times and have picked up some top tips for making the most of the day.
-Read on for top tips to help you make the most of your visit too.
+Since that first trip, we have been back quite a few times and have picked up some top tips for making the most of the day.
+Check out the videos below and on for my top tips to help you make the most of your visit.

 Buy tickets in advance